scala-native/scala-native/docs/user/setup.rst

 -----------------------------------------

 Scala Native requires Clang, which is part of the `LLVM`_ toolchain.
-The recommended LLVM version is 11 or newer, however, the Scala Native sbt plugin uses feature detection to discover the installed version of Clang so older versions may also work.
+The recommended LLVM version is the most recent available for your system provided that it works with Scala Native.
+The Scala Native sbt plugin checks to ensure that `clang` is at least the minimum version shown above.

 Scala Native uses the `immix`_ garbage collector by default.
 You can use the `Boehm`_ garbage collector instead.